MaartenGr/BERTopic/README.md

 ### Attributes
-After having trained your BERTopic model, a number of attributes are saved within your model.
+After having trained your BERTopic model, several attributes are saved within your model.
 These attributes, in part, refer to how model information is stored on an estimator during fitting.
 The attributes that you see below all end in `_` and are public attributes that can be used to access model information.